X-SLAYER/flutter_accessibility_service/README.md

 ### Installation and usage ###

-Add multiavatar to your pubspec:
+Add package to your pubspec:

 ```yaml
 dependencies: